If you’re involved in technology or marketing in any shape or form, chances are you’ve at least encountered the term ‘metaverse.’

 Nothing is set in stone yet when it comes to the metaverse.
 There are just too many players and layers involved.
 But considering the billions of dollars being invested in technologies that many consider will be the building blocks of the metaverse, more and more cynics are changing their stance out of fear of becoming irrelevant.

 A strong case that can be made for the metaverse is that people around the world are already spending a lot of time online.
-Moreover, our digital identities matter more than they’ve ever had.
+Moreover, our digital identities matter more than they’ve ever had (as evidenced by the rise of identity theft).

 And with the convergence of emerging technologies that help people build on that identity, businesses and creators will be compelled to have a stronger focus on interoperability to create alignment and continuity of experiences.